Transforming Energy: The NREL Podcast

 Hosts Kerrin Jeromin and Taylor Mankle discuss three recent stories from NREL:

-This episode was hosted by Kerrin Jeromin and Taylor Mankle, written and produced by Allison Montroy and Kaitlyn Stottler, and edited by Joe DelNero and Brittany Falch.
+This episode was hosted by Kerrin Jeromin and Taylor Mankle, written and produced by Allison Montroy and Kaitlyn Stottler, and edited by James Wilcox, Joe DelNero, and Brittany Falch.
 Graphics are by Brittnee Gayet.
 Our title music is written and performed by Ted Vaca and episode music by Chuck Kurnik, Jim Riley, and Mark Sanseverino of Drift BC.
 Transforming Energy: The NREL Podcast is created by the U.S. Department of Energy’s National Renewable Energy Laboratory in Golden, Colorado.
 We express our gratitude and acknowledge that the land we are on is the traditional and ancestral homelands of the Arapaho, Cheyenne, and Ute peoples.
 Email us at podcast@nrel.gov.
-Follow NREL on Twitter, Instagram, LinkedIn, YouTube, and Facebook.
+Follow NREL on X, Instagram, LinkedIn, YouTube, Threads, and Facebook.

 [intro music fades]